Thrive Architect Review 2019 – The Best WordPress Page Builder?

 In this day and age, professionally most people can not do without a website.
 However, the majority also doesn’t have the skills to create complex, well-designed and functional sites themselves.
 The solution: WordPress page builders and in this Thrive Architect review, we will introduce you to one of them.

-For long, setting up a site meant writing thousands lines of code, but that’s not the case anymore.
+For long, setting up a website meant writing thousands lines of code, but that’s not the case anymore.
 While you can still take the coding path, it takes a lot more time to learn or money to hire a developer.

 WordPress page builders offer you a simple way to design a site via drag-and-drop tools and get things up and running quickly.
 While there are various options, this piece will look into Thrive Architect and help you decide whether it is the right fit for you.